gisquick/gisquick-doc/user-manual/traditional-publishing.rst

    **relative** paths (see *Project Properties*).

-   When using any kind of authentication (databases, web services) it must be ensured that server used for publishing will have access rights to such data sources.
+   When using any kind of authentication (databases, web services) it must be ensured that the server used for publishing will have access rights to such data sources.

 Publishing QGIS project will be demonstrated on the :ref:`Prague sample